• Skip to primary navigation

 Instructions

 • Wash raw mangoes well.
-Slice them into slightly big pieces.
+Slice them into slightly big pieces as shown below.

 Notes

-• You can even add 1/2 tsp turmeric powder along with rock salt.
+• You can even add 1/2 teaspoon turmeric powder along with rock salt.

 • There should be no moisture at all when you store in a container and it should be bone dry else it may not last longer, will get spoiled easily.